Dirac231/EXP101/LINUX/LESSON_1/README.md

 \
 The "binary segments" are sub-regions containing the binary components.
 The important ones are the `GOT` table, the `PLT`, and the `SO` local files.
 The `SO` files contain the code for the extra library functions, like the native `gets()` or `puts()`.
 One example is `/lib/i386-linux-gnu/libc-2.27.so` found in your linux system.\
 \
 The binary knows where native functions are, even if you don't declare them, thanks to the "linker", a small piece of code found in the `PLT` section that looks for these functions in the `SO` files.
 Once found, the corresponding address is saved in the `GOT` table.
+When the binary needs to call `gets()`, it looks this `GOT` table to find the correct address.\
+\
-When the binary needs to call `gets()`, it looks this `GOT` table to find the correct address.
-After this whole process, it's like the `SO` file is part of the binary memory, and saved in the `GOT` section, this is why we use the word "linker".\
+After this whole process, the `SO` file is part of the binary memory, saved in the `GOT` section, this is why we use the word "linker".

 ## Registers & Assembly